 AB 32, the Global Warming Solutions Act of 2006, set the 2020 greenhouse gas emissions reduction goal into law.
 In 2008, the State approved the AB 32 Scoping Plan, which contains the main strategies California will use to reduce the greenhouse gases (GHG) that cause climate change.
-The initial Scoping Plan has a range of GHG reduction actions which include direct regulations, alternative compliance mechanisms, monetary and non-monetary incentives, voluntary actions, market-based mechanisms such as a cap-and-trade system, and an AB 32 program implementation fee regulation to fund the program.
-In May 2014, the California Air Resources Control Board approved the first update to the AB 32 Scoping Plan to highlight progress to date, refine program parameters, defines priorities for the next five years, and sets the foundation for how post 2020 reduction targets will be achieved.
+The initial Scoping Plan has a range of GHG reduction actions which include direct regulations, alternative compliance mechanisms, monetary and non-monetary incentives, voluntary actions market-based mechanisms such as a cap-and-trade system, and an AB 32 program implementation fee regulation to fund the program.
+In 2014, the California Air Resources Control Board (CARB) approved the first update to the AB 32 Scoping Plan to highlight progress to date, refine program parameters, defines priorities for the next five years, and sets the foundation for how post 2020 reduction targets will be achieved.
 The updated Scoping Plan focuses on nine key topics areas for the post-2020 element.
 These include: (1) transportation, fuels, and infrastructure, (2) energy generation, transmission, and efficiency, (3) waste, (4) water, (5) agriculture, (6) natural and working lands, (7) short-lived climate pollutants, (8) green buildings, and (9) the cap and trade program.
-It is in the City's interest to continue to monitor progress and implementation of this effort as it relates to its utility functions of wastewater, water, and landfill management and to the City's greenhouse gas reduction goals and approaches.